-The tree’s common name creates confusion because it is not a miniature form of the royal poinciana (delonix regia) tree, the dwarf poinciana does have a resemblance to its larger namesake.
+The Caesalpinia Pulcherrima (Dwarf Poinciana) tree’s common name creates confusion because it is not a miniature form of the Royal Poinciana tree.
+The tree does have a resemblance to its larger namesake.

-Dwarf poinciana, is a small tree (to 12 feet) or shrub.
-The crown is generally moderately dense, vase-shaped, but irregular.
+Dwarf poinciana, is a small tree (12 feet 3.66 m) or shrub.
+The crown is dense, vase-shaped, but irregular.
 It has drooping branches, susceptible to breakage.
-And, leaves are green, bipinnate, mostly opposite, oblong or oval, 8-16 inches long overall; leaflets are less than 2 inches long.
+Also, the green leaves are bipinnate, mostly opposite, oblong or oval, 8 to 16 inches (40.64 cm) long overall.
+While the leaflets are less than 2 inches (5.08 cm) long.

-Flowers are very showy and borne on a lengthy stalk up to 8 inches long projecting above the leaves.
-Blooms are bowl-shaped, 2-3 inches across, the petals yellow, orange or red with extended red stamens.
-Moreover, fruits are flat, brown pods, 3-4 inches long, splitting open noisily when ripe to expose small brown seeds.
-Furthermore, trunk, branches and petioles have sharp spines.
+Its flowers are showy and borne on lengthy stalks up to 8 inches (20.32 cm) long projecting above the leaves.
+The blooms are bowl-shaped, 2 to 3 inches (7.62 cm) across.
+The yellow, orange or red petals have extended red stamens.
+Moreover, fruits are flat, brown pods, 3 to 4 inches (10.16 cm) long, splitting open when ripe to expose small brown seeds.
+Furthermore, the trunk, branches and petioles have sharp spines.

-Seeds of the Caesalpinia Pulcherrima are used for propagation.
-This plant is easy to grow in well-drained alkaline to acid soils.
-Because, of the plant’s natural growth form is low-branching and spreading it can be trained as a shrub.
+Propagate the Caesalpinia Pulcherrima (Dwarf Poinciana) with seeds.
+Once propagated, this plant is easy to grow in well-drained alkaline to acid soils.
+Also, due to the plant’s natural growth form, low-branching and spreading it can obtain shrub form.

-Dwarf Poinciana benefits from trimming and ideal for landscaping, specially for informal plantings in gardens or parks; it is considered a colorful accent along a shrub border.
+Dwarf Poinciana benefits from trimming and ideal for landscaping, especially for informal plantings in gardens or parks; it is considered a colorful accent along a shrub border.